gbisaga/devops/aws-devops-codecommit.md

 3. More flexible way - see blog below - is CloudWatch events (now called EventBridge) - CW is centerpiece of all devops automations
 - Specify a service name - here CodeCommit
 - Then event type - commonly CodeCommit Repository State Change
+- EventBridge also gives you source of any API call via CloudTrail
 - Targets - one or more - one could be CodeBuild project
 - Example on "AWS DevOps Blog" - Validating pull requests with AWS CodeBuild and Lambda https://aws.amazon.com/blogs/devops/validating-aws-codecommit-pull-requests-with-aws-codebuild-and-aws-lambda/